rathena/rathena/.github/CONTRIBUTING.md

 ---------------

 1. Before you send in a staff application, make sure you have an [rAthena account](https://rathena.org/board/register/).
-  * If you're new to the community, go ahead an [introduce yourself](https://rathena.org/board/forum/89-introductions/)!
+  * If you're new to the community, go ahead and [introduce yourself](https://rathena.org/board/forum/89-introductions/)!
 2. Please fill out the [Staff Application](https://rathena.org/board/staffapplications/) and you will be notified shortly.

 </br>